-Can’t find the answerWatch
+Can’t find the answerWatch this thread

 Osmosis is the movement of water down a concentration gradient (from high to low concentration) across a partially permeable membrane.